Continental Can Company: History

 During the company's first 50 years, it had purchased and absorbed 28 independent can companies, as well as other concerns producing fiber drums, paper containers, and bottle tops.
 In 1956 Continental acquired Hazel-Atlas Glass Co., the third-largest US manufacturer of glass containers.
 Continental then became the first company with a full line of containers in metal, paper, and glass.
 It also purchased Cochrane Foil Company, a manufacturer and distributor of aluminum plates and rigid foil packages for the frozen-food industry and other food suppliers.
 The company also bought Robert Gair Company, a leading producer of paperboard products.
 Due to such acquisitions, Continental briefly surpassed American Can's annual sales, topping $1 billion in 1957.

-By 1960 the company operated 155 plant facilities.
+On July 1, 1959, one of the company's executive aircraft, a Martin B-26C, crashed near in Marion, Ohio en route from Midway Airport to Baltimore, killing eight executives and two company pilots.
+The executives were returning to Continental's New York headquarters after a meeting in Chicago.

 The introduction of the easy-to-open metal can top in 1963 led to an increase in the use of metal cans rather than glass bottles for beverages.
 By the end of 1966 over 45% of US beer and over 15% of US soft drinks were packaged in metal cans.
 That same year Continental introduced the first commercially-practical welded can.
 In 1969 the company acquired Schmalbach-Lubeca-Werke A.G., the largest packaging producer in the European community.
-By that time, Continental had 228 manufacturing plants.
+With the rise in demand and acquisitions, Continental went from 155 plant facilities in 1960 to 228 manufacturing plants in 1969.

 By 1973 the metal can industry was in a crisis due to oversupply and tough competition.
 Both Continental and American Can were said to have made the wrong decisions in the previous decade by adding capacity for both tin plate and tin-free steel production while the aluminum can was gaining popularity.
 Another problem was growing public opposition to disposable cans.
 Continental's profits from domestic can making dropped from $115 million in 1969 to $52 million in 1973.
 The company closed many old-style integrated manufacturing plants in favor of large automated metal-processing centers and separate can-assembly operations situated near its customers' plants.
 In 1973 the company developed a system for the ultraviolet curing of inks and coatings on metal plate, and installed a number of such systems.